-Add whatever files you like to your OneDrive so that you can access them from your Surface.
+Add files from other computers or your smartphone to your OneDrive, so that you can access them from your Surface.
 First add files to your OneDrive.
 Here's how:

-- 1. Go to the computer with the files that you want to copy to Surface. - Go to OneDrive.com and upload your files.
-(To find out how, see Upload photos and files on Windows.com.)
+- 1. Go to the computer with the files that you want to copy to Surface. - 2.
+Go to OneDrive.com and upload your files.
+(To find out how, see Move files to your Surface on Surface.com.)